ThorburnT/offerzen-rust-example/README.md

 now navigate to the url webpack gives you in the output.
 Mine was http://localhost:8081/

 Paste a csv (with headers) into the first text box, and hit jsonify.
 (You can find some example csv in the repo, example.csv) Verify the output is valid json.
 Pretty cool, right?
-(Can you tell I am a backend developer?)
+(Can you tell I don't really do front end?)

 6. Tinker with it.